XinzeZhang/xinzezhang.github.io/about.md

     Jianhua Yang, Xinze Zhang, and Yukun Bao.

-    In *Proceedings of IEEE 4th International Electrical and Energy Conference (IEEC)*, 2021.
+    In *Proceedings of IEEE 4th International Electrical and Energy Conference (CIEEC)*, 2021.

 - **Expert Recognition of Online Negative Word-of-Mouth Processing Based on Support Vector Machine**